RunAtTekky/cpp/README.md

-Practicing Competetive Programming and also learning data structures and algorithms.
+Practicing Competitive Programming and also learning data structures and algorithms.